-To make the new administration's decision more difficult, intelligence indicated the Israeli nuclear weapons project was advancing rapidly, and possibly had already succeeded in producing bombs.
-(U.S. experts had been visiting Dimona more or less annually since the early 1960s, supposedly to ensure the work there stayed "peaceful," but the Israelis had easily hoodwinked them.)
-Israel was also producing Jericho missiles, which because of their low accuracy could only have been intended for carrying nuclear warheads.
-Additionally, as Kissinger later informed the President, there was "circumstantial evidence that some fissionable material available for Israel's weapons development was illegally obtained from the United States by about 1965."
+To make the new administration's decision more difficult, intelligence indicated the Israeli nuclear weapons project was advancing rapidly and possibly had already succeeded in producing bombs.
+(U.S. experts had been visiting Dimona more or less annually since the early-1960s, supposedly to ensure the work there stayed "peaceful," but the Israelis had easily hoodwinked them.)15 Israel was also producing Jericho missiles, which, because of their low accuracy, could only have been intended for carrying nuclear warheads.
+Additionally, as Kissinger later informed the President, there was "circumstantial evidence that some fissionable material available for Israel's weapons development was illegally obtained from the United States by about 1965."16

-It was against this background that Kissinger ran a White House study (NSSM 40) in mid-1969 on responding to Israeli nuclear weapons.
-The principal participants were the Departments of State and Defense, the Joint Chiefs of Staff, and the Central Intelligence Agency (CIA).
+It was against this background that Kissinger ran a White House study (National Security Study Memorandum [NSSM] 40) in mid-1969, responding to the issue of Israeli nuclear weapons.
+The principal participants were the DoD, the Department of State, the Joint Chiefs of Staff, and the Central Intelligence Agency (CIA).
 They all agreed that Israeli acquisition of nuclear weapons raised the prospect of a more dangerous Middle East and undermined efforts to control proliferation worldwide.
 They also agreed that a major U.S. effort to stop the Israelis was justified.
 But they did not agree on what that meant.